runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

     * A client calls a procedure to be executed on a different server or address space, and the result is returned to the caller.
     * Usually used for internal communications, as clients need to know the API function names and arguments
     * Problems:
-        * Client needs to be fully aware of how the API works
+        * Client needs to be fully aware of how the API works and be written in same language
         * API endpoints and names of functions are often not very descriptive of the full functionality
         * Modern implementations like SOAP and GRPC fix these issues
 * REST (Representational state transfer)
     * Client get data from a server by accessing a URI, where the server can return some resource.
 Uses a data model.
-    * Data model is stateless and requests are cacheable
+    * Data model is stateless and requests are cacheable (you get the same result if you make the same request twice if nothing changes on the server side)
     * Often used for public API's, and is accessed through headers
     * Not good if API with resources that aren't naturally organized in a hierarchy that fits well in headers.